 When planning a road trip in America, people tend to find themselves presented with two enticing options, the first of which is the famed ‘Route 66’.
 This iconic stretch of road spans almost 4,000 km across the length of the country through eight states.
 The road has long since been declared obsolete due to newer, faster highways taking over, but the road has seen somewhat of a revival over recent years as tourists flock to drive ‘The Great Diagonal Way’.
 However, due to the fact that the route is mainly for tourists nowadays, people quite often find themselves looking at option number two; the West.

-Choosing a hire car before your trip is one of your bigger decisions.
+Choosing a hire car and a 5 stars towing company before your trip are one of your bigger decisions.
 When you envisioned your great American road trip at home, you were probably behind the wheel of a convertible Mustang, tearing up the open road with the wind in your hair.
 Whilst this is a possibility, it’s rather more expensive than hiring a standard automatic Hyundai with a spot of air conditioning.
 Nevertheless, you’ll be looking out into the scenery, not at the car.

 This article aims to point out a few of the many things you can do in the West, without mentioning the big unmissable names of San Francisco, Las Vegas, and arguably Los Angeles.
 Leaving your chosen city of entry will provide you with a quick crash course in getting used to American road rules; generally, things are a bit slower and you can turn right at red lights, that’s about it.
 Moving roughly in a North to South direction, this is a road trip you can enjoy exploring anywhere from two weeks to six months.
 Start off by heading toward the familiar sounding Sierra Nevada…